-Of all the winter outdoor activities in Connecticut, ice fishing requires the most patience, fortitude and layers of clothes.
+Of all the winter outdoor activities in Connecticut, ice fishing requires the most patience, fortitude, and layers of clothing.
 Yet, the rewards can be heartwarming, especially if you share the sport with young kids.

 When winter grabs Connecticut in its icy grip, ice fishing opportunities abound statewide, and the state's Department of Energy & Environmental Protection (DEEP) has programs to encourage families with kids to embrace the sport.
 In 2012, Connecticut revised its regulation limiting children under 16 to ice fishing with only two devices (tip-ups, floats/bobbers or hand-held jigs).
 Now, kids can monitor up to six devices, each with up to three baits—just like adults—increasing their chances of success and of developing a life-long passion for the pursuit.

-The DEEP's Connecticut Aquatic Resources Education (CARE) Program holds Ice Fishing Classes at locations around the state including West Hartford's Westmoor Park and the White Memorial Conservation Center in Litchfield during the months of January and February to introduce the sport to new enthusiasts of all ages.
-Kids can also try ice fishing at a free, fun winter event held annually (ice conditions permitting): the No Child Left Inside Winter Festival at Burr Pond State Park in Torrington, CT, on Saturday, February 2, 2019.
+The DEEP's Connecticut Aquatic Resources Education (CARE) Program holds ice fishing classes at locations around the state including West Hartford's Westmoor Park and the White Memorial Conservation Center in Litchfield during the months of January and February each year to introduce the sport to new enthusiasts of all ages.
+Kids can also try ice fishing at a free, fun winter event held annually (ice conditions permitting): the No Child Left Inside Winter Festival at Burr Pond State Park in Torrington, CT, on Saturday, February 1, 2020.

 Popular destinations for winter anglers in eastern Connecticut include: